Biden: Senate filibuster change on debt a ‘real possibility’

-WASHINGTON (AP) — To get around Republican obstruction, President Joe Biden Biden said Tuesday that Democrats are considering a change to the Senate’s filibuster rules in order to quickly approve lifting the nation’s debt limit and avoid what would be a devastating credit default.
+WASHINGTON (AP) — To get around Republican obstruction, President Joe Biden said Tuesday that Democrats are considering a change to the Senate’s filibuster rules in order to quickly approve lifting the nation’s debt limit and avoid what would be a devastating credit default.

 The president’s surprise remarks come as the Senate is tangled in a fiscally dangerous standoff over a vote that’s needed to suspend the nation’s debt limit and allow the federal government to continue borrowing to pay down its balances.
 Congress has just days to act before the Oct.
 18 deadline when the Treasury Department has warned it will run short of funds to handle the nation’s already accrued debt load.